aditya-r-m/Rubiks-Cube/README.md

 6) If cube is odd, The cube's Cross Face clusters are iterated over and solved using their specific functions.
 - 5x5x5 Cube is fully solved by this step

-7) The cube's General Face clusters(collections of interacting 1-sided stickers, which do not lie on diagonal or center) are iterated over and solved.
+7) The cube's General Face clusters(collections of interacting 1-sided stickers, which do not lie on diagonal or cross) are iterated over and solved.
 - All sizes of Rubik's cube are in solved state after this step

 Important -> If you are not familiar with the concept of commutators, I'd suggest learning [Ryan Heise's method](http://www.ryanheise.com/cube/) of solving the 3x3x3 and trying to expand the ideas involved(such as parity and clusters) for atleast upto 4x4x4.